 “80% of companies’ marketing budgets are spent on acquiring shoppers; however, for every 1% of shoppers who become repeat customers, a company’s revenue will increase by about 10%.”

 This means creating loyal customers, one at a time.
 How can you do this?
-Keep to an ‘always on’ approach to the customer journey across all devices, channels, and optimise messaging for this long-view approach across touchpoints.
+Keep to an ‘always on’ approach to the customer journey across all devices, channels, and optimize messaging for this long-view approach across touchpoints.
 Every team needs to be on the same page, knowing that loyal customers and not just conversions or acquisitions are the goal.
 Long term revenue from retention is the new essential metric for brands going into 2017.

 Here’s a loyalty-centric customer lifecycle process: